dotnet/docs-aspire/docs/database/sql-server-component.md

 After adding a `SqlConnection`, you can get the scoped [SqlConnection](/dotnet/api/microsoft.data.sqlclient.sqlconnection) instance using DI.

-## Orchestration
+## App host usage

-In your AppHost project, register a SqlServer container and consume the connection using the following methods:
+In your app host project, register a SqlServer container and consume the connection using the following methods:

 ```csharp
 var sql = builder.AddSqlServerContainer("sql")